 - 11. The DNC admits that the RNC "ha[s] the general management of the Republican Party, subject to direction from the national convention."
 The second sentence of this paragraph contains conclusions of law, to which no response is required. - 12.
 The DNC admits that Plaintiff California Republican Party is the state Republican Party of California.
 The second sentence of this paragraph contains conclusions of law, to which no response is required. - 13.
 This paragraph contains only conclusions of law, to which no response is required. - 14.
-The DNC admits that Michael Steele is the Chairman of the Republican National Committee ("RNC"), in which capacity he is the RNC's chief executive officer. - 15.
+The DNC admits that Robert M. (Mike) Duncan is the National Committeeman of the Kentucky Republican Party and the Chairman of the Republican National Committee ("RNC"), in which capacity he is the RNC's chief executive officer. - 15.
 Admitted.